 How you clean will depend on what type of cabinet doors there are in your kitchen, and you can get the skinny below.

-How to clean wood kitchen cabinets
+How to clean wooden kitchen cabinets

 A mild dish soap can be used to get wood kitchen cabinets clean.
 Add a squirt to hot water and dip a microfiber cloth into the solution.
 Make sure you wring it out thoroughly so you don’t soak the wood.
 Rinse with clean water on a damp cloth and dry with a soft cloth.

-Alternatively, give wood cabinets a clean and shine with a product designed for the job like Murphy Oil Soap.
+Alternatively, give wood cabinets a clean and shine with a product designed for the job like Murphy Oil Soap (opens in new tab).
 Make up the solution according to instructions, then apply it to the cabinet door gently using a well wrung-out cloth.
 Rinse with clean water applied with a second just-damp cloth when you’re done, then dry with a soft cloth.

 How to clean painted kitchen cabinets